dgreif/ring/homebridge/README.md

 `hideLightGroups` | `false` | Ring smart lighting allows you to create lighting groups within the Ring app.
 These groups are convenient for detecting motion in an area of your yard and turning on/off all lights in the group.
 However, you may wish to group the lights differently in HomeKit and ignore the groups you have configured in Ring.
 If this option is `true`, your Ring groups (and their associated motion sensor) will be ignored and will not show up in HomeKit.
 `hideDoorbellSwitch` | `false` | If you have a Ring video doorbell, you will see a Programmable Switch associated with it.
 This switch can be used to perform actions on when the doorbell is pressed using "Single Press" actions.
 If you do not care to perform actions when the doorbell is pressed, you can hide the Programmable Switch by setting this option to `true`.
 You will still be able to receive _notifications_ from the doorbell even if the Programmable Switch is hidden (notifications can be configured in the settings for the doorbell camera in the Home app)
 `hideCameraMotionSensor` | `false` | If `true`, hides the motion sensor for Ring cameras in HomeKit.
+`sendCameraMotionNotificationsToTV` | `false` | If `true`, creates a 'Doorbell' accessory triggered by camera motion alerts for tvOS 14 notification support.
 `hideCameraSirenSwitch` | `false` | If `true`, hides the siren switch for Ring cameras in HomeKit.
 `hideInHomeDoorbellSwitch` | `false` | If `true`, hides the switch for in-home doorbells in HomeKit.
 `hideAlarmSirenSwitch` | `false` | If you have a Ring Alarm, you will see both the alarm and a "Siren" switch in HomeKit.
 The siren switch can sometimes get triggered by Siri commands by accident, which is loud and annoying.
 Set this option to `true` to hide the siren switch.